History of NFL Network in Timeline

 2012: Termination of Arena Football League Broadcast Contract

-2012: Thursday Night Football Expansion
+2012: Expansion of Thursday Night Football

-2014: Sub-Licensing Agreement with CBS Established
+2014: Sub-Licensing Agreement with CBS

-In the 2014 NFL season, the NFL established a sub-licensing agreement with CBS to increase the prominence of the Thursday Night Football package, under which a portion of the package would air in simulcast on broadcast television, and CBS Sports would produce all games.
+In the 2014 NFL season, NFL Network established a sub-licensing agreement with CBS to increase the prominence of the Thursday Night Football package, under which a portion of the package would air in simulcast on broadcast television, and CBS Sports would produce all games.

-Prior to 2014, NFL Network occasionally broadcast selected preseason games as special editions of Thursday Night Football.
+Prior to 2014, NFL Network occasionally broadcast selected preseason games as special editions of Thursday Night Football

-February 2015: Peak Television Household Availability
+February 2015: Availability in US households

 2015: Suspension of Blackout Rules